TestJavaDev/java-resources/docs/3_data_structures/2_Arrays/5_Challenge_5.md

 }
 {% endhighlight %}

-Explanation #
+## Explanation
 Start with the first element, which is 9 in this example, and save it in minimum as the smallest value.
 Then, iterate over the rest of the array and compare the minimum to each element.
 If any element is smaller than the minimum, then set the minimum to that element.
 By the end of the array, the number stored in the minimum will be the smallest integer in the whole array.

-Time Complexity #
+## Time Complexity
-Since the entire list is iterated over once, this algorithm is in linear time, O(n)O(n).
+Since the entire list is iterated over once, this algorithm is in linear time, O(n).